coreos/etcdctl/README.md

 -d      delete a key

 -v      the value to set

 --pv    the previous to test against

 -w      watch change of a key

 --wf    keep on watching changes of a key

 --index the index to watch from

 --cert  client certificate

 --key   client private key

 --detail detailed return information

 ## Environment Variables

-ETCD_CLUSTER - The etcd cluster to join to; overridden by -c.
+ETCD_CLUSTER - The etcd cluster to join to; overridden by -c

-ETCD_KEY     - The client key path; overridden by --key ETCD_CERT    - The client certificate path; overridden by --cert
+ETCD_KEY     - The client key path; overridden by --key

+ETCD_CERT    - The client certificate path; overridden by --cert